 WAGE THEFT HURTS FAMILIES

-> In 2009, we worked to pass a law that extends the statute of limitations to initiate a claim, increases penalties for wage thieves, and provides protection for claimants against retaliation.
+- In 2009, we worked to pass a law that extends the statute of limitations to initiate a wage claim, increases penalties for wage thieves, and provides protection for claimants against retaliation.

-> We also worked with UNM Sociology Professor Andrew Schrank and graduate student Jessica Garrick to publish a groundbreaking study in 2013 regarding the impact of wage theft on Mexican immigrants in New Mexico with policy recommendations.
+- In 2013, we collaborated with UNM Sociology Professor Andrew Schrank and graduate student Jessica Garrick to publish a groundbreaking study regarding the impact of wage theft on Mexican immigrants in New Mexico with policy recommendations.
 To see report click here.

-In addition to helping workers recuperate stolen wages and training attorneys throughout the state to represent them, Somos pushes for policy solutions.
+In addition to helping workers recuperate stolen wages and training attorneys throughout the state to represent them, Somos pushes for policy and legal solutions.

-For more information on this campaign, contact the United Worker Center of New Mexico at 983-6247
+For more information regarding this campaign, contact the United Worker Center of New Mexico at (505) 983-6247.